nicolaslsc/UVLF_likelihood_cobaya/README.md

     window: tophat
 ```

-For complete list of input and output parameters, see `exmaple1.yaml`
+For a complete list of input and output parameters, see `example1.yaml`

 ---

 ## Configurable Likelihood Options